sirwes/MLResearchPortfolio/IST 707 - Data Analytics/README.md

-This folder contains the AI replacement for the Pokedex.
+This folder contains the AI replacement for the Pokedex that I built as the final project for the Data Analytics course at Syracuse University.

   - The written report is contained in the "AI Pokémon Scanner Pipeline" file and should be read for a detailed description of what I did and how I did it.
   - The PowerPoint presentation is in the file "Real Time Pokemon Stat Classification" and can be used as a high-level overview.